s0up4200/backubrr/README.md

-# Backubrr
+# backubrr

 ![backubrr logo(2)](https://user-images.githubusercontent.com/18177310/223215138-5915cbb4-2c05-4084-afa3-939a5147db5f.png)

-Backubrr is a command-line tool for backing up directories specified in a configuration file.
+backubrr is a command-line tool for backing up directories specified in a configuration file.
 It creates compressed tar archives of the specified directories and stores them in a destination directory.

 ## Installation